Raffinert/AlephMapper/README.md

 - You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
 - You **reject false narratives perpetuated by Russian state propaganda**

 To learn more about the war and how you can help, [click here](https://stand-with-ukraine.pp.ua).
-Glory to Ukraine! 🇺🇦
+Glory to Ukraine!

 # AlephMapper

 [![NuGet](https://img.shields.io/nuget/v/AlephMapper.svg)](https://www.nuget.org/packages/AlephMapper)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 AlephMapper is a **Source Generator** that automatically creates projectable and/or updatable companion methods from your mapping logic.
-It enables you to write mapping methods once and use them both for in-memory objects and as expression trees for database queries (Entity Framework Core projections).
+It is built to keep your mappings **DRY**: you author a single method, and AlephMapper reuses that logic everywhere—runtime, expression trees for EF Core projections, and optional in-place updates.

 ## 🚀 Features

+- **Single-source mappings** - One mapping method feeds runtime, expression-tree, and update variants
-- **Expression Tree Generation** - Automatically converts method bodies to expression trees
+- **Expression tree generation** - Automatically converts method bodies to `Expression<Func<...>>`
-- **Null-Conditional Operator Support** - Configurable handling of `?.` operators
+- **Null-conditional operator support** - Configurable handling of `?.` operators
-- **Updatable Methods** - Generate update methods that modify existing instances
+- **Updatable methods** - Generate in-place update overloads that mutate existing instances

 ## 📦 Installation